 - According to IBM Security, the average cost of a data breach was almost $3.9 million in 2020, which would heavily impact large businesses and wipe out smaller ones.
 While costs vary based on the amount of data stolen, the type of data (health data is likely more valuable than just a name and email address), how long ago the breach occurred, and other factors, it is never an acceptable scenario.

-- The industry the breach occurs in can affect the average cost significantly.
+- In the industry, a breach occurs, and it can affect the average cost significantly.
 A breach in the health care sector costs on average $7.13 million, for example.
 Industries that do not collect as much personal information might have a lower cost.
 More on all this soon.

 - While one might think that a data breach happens and is over, that is not the case.
 In many cases, if hackers have a way in, they will keep that door open as long as possible, taking more information regularly.
 Until a breach is discovered and addressed, it is ongoing.